-Destroyed assets 100% of the unit cost The overall damage was subject to various factors including the percentage of damage repair already done and the conflict situation in the area which could cause a hindrance when trying to calculate the exact amount of damages done.
+The overall damage was subject to various factors including the percentage of damage repair already done and the conflict situation in the area which could cause a hindrance when trying to calculate the exact amount of damages done.
 Keeping these limitations in mind, the assessment was done using the percentage-based model and was found that the level of damages suffered was considerable.
-The losses and damages may be understood from Figure 17.
+The losses and damages may be seen in Figure 15.

-Figure 15: The cost of damages sustained in the three major cities (US\$ million) The total range for low to high impact estimate for all cities falls in the range of US\$4,509 million-US\$5511 million.
-Aleppo was the worst impacted city based on the range and the very far difference from Idib and Hama cities as can be seen in Figure 17.
-Health The three cities of Aleppo, Idlib and Hama were surveyed to understand the damages sustained by this sector.
-After the assessment, the estimated damage was estimated to be between US\$255 million-US\$312 million, which was an increase from the Phase 1 and Phase 2 assessments conducted in 2014 and 2016 respectively.
+4998 4089 5000 4000 3000 2000 339 278 174 142 1000 0 Aleppo Idlib Hama ■ Low impact estimates ■ High impact estimates Figure 15: The cost of damages sustained in the three major cities (US\$ million) The total range for low to high impact estimate for all cities falls in the range of US\$4,509 million-US\$5511 million.
+Aleppo was the worst impacted city based on the range and the very far difference from Idib and Hama cities as can be seen in Figure 15.
+Health

+The three cities of Aleppo, Idlib and Hama were surveyed to understand the damages sustained by this sector.
+After the assessment, the estimated damage was estimated to be between US\$255 million - US\$312 million, this was an increase from the Phase 1 and Phase 2 assessments conducted in 2014 and 2016 respectively.
 The city-specific cost of damages can be seen below:

-Figure 16: (a) Low damage city-specific estimates in the health sector (b) High damage city-specific estimates in the health sector
+Figure 16: (a) Low damage city-specific estimates in the health sector (b) High damage city-specific estimates in the health sector (a)